 There are further relevant issues: for example, the potential impact on the intestinal microbiome also has to be considered.
 Such effects might be caused by the residues from spraying since glyphosate has been shown to have negative effects on the composition of the intestinal flora of cattle (Reuter et al., 2007), poultry (Shehata et al., 2013) and rodents (Mao et al., 2018).
-Such effects might be also be caused by the residues from spraying with glufosinate since glufosinate interferes with bacterial growth, and in certain circumstances acts as an antimicrobial agent causing shifts in bacterial community structures (Ahmad & Malloch, 1995; Hsiao et al. 2007; Pampulha et al., 2007; Kopcáková et al., 2015).
+Such effects might be also be caused by the residues from spraying with glufosinate since glufosinate interferes with bacterial growth, and in certain circumstances acts as an antimicrobial agent causing shifts in bacterial community structures (Ahmad and Malloch 1995; Hsiao et al. 2007; Pampulha et al. 2007; Kopcáková et al. 2015; see also comments from Member States).
 In general, antibiotic effects and other adverse health effects might occur from exposure to a diet containing these plants which were not assessed under pesticide regulation.
 Further, Bremmer and Leist (1997) examined the possible conversion of NAG to glufosinate in rats.
 Up to 10% deacetylation occurred at a low dose of 3 mg/kg bw as shown by the occurrence of glufosinate in the faeces.
-The authors concluded that most of the conversion was caused by bacteria in the colon and rectum, although toxicity findings indicate partial bioavailability.
+The authors concluded that most of the conversion was caused by bacteria in the colon and rectum, although toxicity findings indicate partial bioavailability (Bremmer & Leist, 1997).